ensembleanalytics/ensembleci/README.md

 # Building On dbt Core

-Timeflow is built around the open source project [dbt Core](https://github.com/dbt-labs/dbt-core), a new but rapidly adopted tool that is used for defining and executing data transformations using SQL.
+Timeflow is built around the open source project [dbt Core](https://github.com/dbt-labs/dbt-core), a new but rapidly adopted tool that is used for defining and executing data transformation pipelines using SQL.

-Though dbt Core moves Data Engineering forward by enabling best practices such as source controlled SQL, reusable modular code and automated testing, it does not impose a development process or "path to production".
+Though dbt Core [moves Data Engineering forward](https://timeflow.systems/blog/how-dbt-enables-a-software) by enabling best practices such as source controlled SQL, reusable modular code and automated testing, it does not impose a development process or "path to production".

 This leaves data teams with the problem of agreeing their development workflow, and then automating it using a CI/CD platform such as Jenkins, Gitlab or Github Actions, or perhaps an orchestrator such as Airflow or Dagster.